 There are three ways to prune your poinsettia.
 Each way gives the plant a different look.

 - To keep the small bush look, trim the side shoots off the main stem down to about 6” above the base.
-You can use the pieces you cut off to grow more poinsettias by rooting them in soil.
+You can use the pieces you cut off to grow more poinsettias by rooting the cut end in soil.
 Treat the shoots as you do the poinsettia plant.

 - For a larger, bushy poinsettia, remove the top section from all the large side shoots.
 Use sharp pruning shears and cut at a 45-degree angle.
 Keep any new growth pinched off until mid to late July then allow it to grow into the bushy shape you’ve been developing.